javalite/javalite-site/content/src/activejdbc/batch_operations.md

 ## Complex batch operations

-ActiveJDBC provides a way to actually batch destructive operations into a single batch.
+ActiveJDBC provides a way to combine destructive operations into a single batch.
 In some cases it can provide significant performance improvements

 ~~~~ {.java  .numberLines}